MCT-master/mct-master.github.io/README.md

 </div>
 ```

-To learn more about how to use and customize these kinds of responsive tables, visit [this great resource](https://css-tricks.com/accessible-simple-responsive-tables/).

 ### Markdown Tables

-You can also use markdown to generate tables in a blog post.
+We can also use markdown to generate tables in a blog post.

 ```markdown
 | Hey | Hey | Hey |